-The position will be accountable for planning, developing, marketing, implementation, administration and support operations of the assigned funded project(s) within the Continuing Education and Contract Training Department.
+The position will be accountable for planning, developing, marketing, implementation, administration and support operations of the assigned funded project(s) within the School of Trades and Technology.
 The position is responsible for liaising with industry partners and project stakeholders to promote, plan and coordinate the delivery of industry-related training, contract training, and customized offerings that align with the various project outcomes and deliverables.
 The incumbent will be responsible for planning the project from initiation, developing a project plan (including activities, financials and timelines), leading project activities, meeting project targets and deliverables, and preparing reports.